Group Visits (10 or more persons)

 we bring our own picnics?
 We regret

 that the Museum has no catering facility.
-However, soft drinks, ice cream,
+However, a hot drinks machine, soft drinks, ice cream, and

 Picnics may be taken outside, where there is limited seating available, or if